-I’ve been using Weber’s FireStarters lighter cubes for years.
+I’ve been using the FireStarters lighter cubes from Weber for years.
 They’re fantastic for getting a chimney or Vortex full of charcoal going in no time.
 At less than $0.15 a piece they’re an inexpensive way to get a fire going.
 But, I decided to see if I could make homemade fire starter cubes.
 What I ended up with light very, very well and burn for a good amount of time.
 The final cost was less than $0.10 for each cube, not exactly a huge savings, but that was only part of my reason for the pursuit.

 You need just 4 things to make homemade fire starter cubes.
 It doesn’t get much easier.